 SEAMAP has been working to improve the identification of invertebrates captured during sampling activities.
-SEAMAP has held several invertebrate identification workshops online over the summer to help field staff in the identification of echinoderms.
-The workshops are part of a larger effort to hold a face to face meeting next year to provide a more hands on approach to help in the identification of invertebrates in the Gulf of Mexico.
+SEAMAP has held several invertebrate identification workshops online over the past few months to help field staff in the identification of various invertebrates including commercial shrimp, noncommercial shrimp, and lobsters and lobster like shrimp.
+The workshops are part of a larger effort to hold a face to face meeting at some point in the next year to provide a more hands on approach to help in the identification of invertebrates in the Gulf of Mexico.